RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 ----------------------------

 This may look intimidating to see, but there is a method behind this madness.
 For each numbered file, it contains one field that we can add to our data frame.
-Try to Examine one closely, and see if you can figure out a good marker that we can use to find the field contained in each.
+Try to examine one carefully, and see if you can figure out a good marker that we can use to find the field contained in each.

-Since you are investigating, if you stop and think, just like any other web page there should be some kind of nice human-readble table of contents that can help us.
-Luckily, there is one and we can find it in the file, ``rankorderguide.html``.
+Since you are investigating, if you stop and think, just like any other web page, there should be some nice, human-readable table of contents that can help us.
+Luckily, there is one, and we can find it in the file, ``rankorderguide.html``.

 For now, let's start small and work our way up to the bigger picture.
 We can write some code to scrape all the fields and the file they are in from the ``rankorderguide.html`` file.